hwang2006/Generative-AI-with-LLMs/README.md

 ```
 ## Running Jupyter with a Singularity Container Image for Generative AI Practices
 You can launch a Jupyter server using the GenAI container image that you have created by submitting and running it on a compute node.
 You can then access it through the SSH tunneling mechanizm by opening a browser on your PC or labtop.
 Please be aware that with the Singularity container image, there is no need to install the Miniconda3 on your scratch directory and build the conda virtual environment for Generative AI practices.
 - create a batch script for launching a jupyter notebook server.
 We assume that you have the Singularity container image called "GenAI.sif" available at your hands.
-Or, you can have access to the "genai-pytorch:22.09-py3.sif" cotainer image that is available in the "/apps/applications/singularity_images/ngc" directory on the Neuron system
+Or, you can have access to the "genai-pytorch:22.09-py3.sif" cotainer image that is available in the "/apps/applications/singularity_images/ngc" directory on the Neuron system.
+Note that the "sed
 ```
 [glogin01]$  cat jupyter_run_singularity.sh
 #!/bin/bash